sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/integrating-analytical-apps-with-jupyter.rst

 If a user doesn’t enter a value within 120 seconds, it will return a default response.

-To allow users to input a variable value as a parameter during Notebook execution, use the following code.
+To allow users to input a variable value as a parameter during Notebook execution, use the following code :

 ::